 impresionar (to impress)

-A mis primos les impresionó ver tantos rascacielos en la ciudad.
-(Seeing so many skyscrapers in the city impressed by cousins.)
+A mis primos les impresionó ver la Sagrada Família por primera vez.
+(Seeing the Sagrada Família for the first time impressed my cousins.)

 interesar (to interest)